-Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit, GIE (INTCON<7>).
+Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit, GIE bit of the INTCON register.
 User software should ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt.

-REGISTER 2-3: INTCON: INTERRUPT CONTROL REGISTER (ADDRESS: 0Bh, 8Bh, 10Bh OR 183h)
+REGISTER 2-3: INTCON: INTERRUPT CONTROL REGISTER